IanCheah/sgtradex-take-home-assessment/my-app/README.md

 ### Time validation
 There ought to time validation in this assessment.
 For example, when checking if a vessel has reached the anchorage, we should not only check that the fields are not null, we should also make sure that the `pilotage_end_dt_time` is before the current time.
 Since the time fields were randomly populated, I did not carry on with the time check.
 The reasons are as such.

-I tried checking 6 vessels' information and noticed that all their time fields were later than the current time (in the future).
+- I tried checking 6 vessels' information and noticed that all their time fields were later than the current time (in the future).
 If I added that check, most of the status displyed would be `Unknown Status`.
 Hence, I decided to make do without it.

+### Chinese Language Support
+#### Why Include Chinese?
+- **Target Audience**: Many truck drivers in Singapore, especially older ones, may not be fluent in English.
+Providing bilingual support ensures that all users can understand the status updates clearly.
+- **User Experience**: By displaying messages in both English and Chinese, we imporve accessibility and usability for a wider audience.
+This would mean more people using the application we make.
+#### Implemntation
+- **Static Translation**: Pre-defined bilingual messages are used to ensure consistency and avoid dynamic translation errors.
 ---